 My girls love all things glow in the dark.
 They have been asking to do GLOW AND SEEK for a while now.
 They can never make it up until dark... so I thought I would bring the dark to them.
-Kids in the Kitchen: Slime!
+AK and her son came over for the fun as well. :-) Materials used: Black Tarp.
+(I used THIS, and folded it in half) Kids in the Kitchen: Slime!
 September is in full swing and we thought we’d celebrate by doing Back-to-School week!

 Polymers are very long chains of repeating units.
 When the two solutions are combined, polyvinyl acetate chains (a polymer from the white glue) are linked together in a 3-dimensional arrangement by borate ions (from the Borax) and other chemical bonds.
+This produces the thick, sticky polymer called Flubber.
+You can make flubber at home and find out what happens when: it is stretched?
 The BEST Play-Dough Recipe.
 Have you ever made play dough and it just fell apart??